zartaj-asim/Urdu-KeyWord-Spotting-API/README.md

     app.py: The Flask application that serves as the backend for the Urdu Keyword Spotting API. templates/index.html: The HTML template for the interactive web interface.
     static:
-        css/style.css: Cascading style sheets for styling the user interface. images/: Folder containing images used within the interface.
+        img/: Folder containing images used within the interface.

 *The pretrained.py file has the model for spotting the Urdu Keywords already trained incase you need to use it*